Spring has sprung, so now it is time to get out your spring clothes and put your winter ones away. Here are 3 tips on storing sweaters safely.

 Storing Sweaters: Closet solutions

-Now that everything is clean, it needs to get put away.
-You want to keep everything in an airtight container to preserve that fresh clean.
-We love Sterilite Storage Boxes; they’re clear so that you can identify their contents at a glance, and snap securely shut, keeping out moisture, bugs and soot.
+Now that everything is clean, it is time to put it away.
+Keep everything in an airtight container to protect from moth infestation.
+Sterilite Storage Boxes are the perfect solution, they’re clear so that you can identify their contents at a glance, and snap securely shut, keeping out moisture, bugs and soot.

 Storing Sweaters: No bugs allowed

 To keep clothing fresh while avoiding smelling like you raided grandma’s closet, throw in some Moth-Tek Moth Ball Packets.
-They’re lavender scented and will repel those munchy little moths, but won’t leave any lingering scent.
+The lavender scent will repel those munchy little moths, but won’t leave any lingering scent.